Axian-Inc/ffthh-ai-buildathon/README.md

 ### 1. Basic Behavior

-- The bot should behave as a “hello world” Slack bot powered by Bedrock.
+- The bot should behave as a “Bedrock echo” Slack bot powered by Bedrock.
 - When a user posts a message in a channel where the bot is present:
-  - If the message **did not** come from the bot itself, the bot should post a response message:
+  - If the message **did not** come from the bot itself, the bot should reply with a French translation of that message.
-    - Response format:
-      **`I saw that! <original message text>`**
     - Example:
       - User message: `Hello world!`
-      - Bot message: `I saw that!
-Hello world!`
+      - Bot message: `Bonjour le monde !`
   - If the message **did come from the bot** (i.e., a self-generated message), **do not respond** (avoid infinite loops).

 ### 2. Message Source Filtering